Skip to article frontmatterSkip to article content

 [mtx, X, Y, vec, unvec, is_boundary] = tensorgrid(x, y);

-Here are the coefficients for the PDE collocation, before any modifications are made for the boundary conditions.
+Here is a look at the matrix we called L\mathbf{L} (the discrete Laplacian), before any modifications are made for the boundary conditions.
 The combination of Kronecker products and finite differences produces a characteristic sparsity pattern.

 A = kron(speye(n+1), sparse(Dxx)) + kron(sparse(Dyy), speye(m+1));